Tag Archives: SAGE Budget

 • This required field allows you to search for and then set a Level 4 grant hierarchy for each SAGE Budget Worksheet so that it can be integrated with grants in Workday and provide the necessary permissions.

-• Start typing the department name and a list of choices display.
+• Search for a department/unit name or Cost Center, and a list of choices display.
 Select the appropriate value.
 Check with your department if you’re unsure which value to use.

 • The following image shows the results list when searching for “biochem”: